✦ Scandinavian-inspired design, curated for modern living

 compact quiet home dehumidifier

-CLEVAST’s 24 dB operation makes it ideal if you need a truly quiet dehumidifier.
-You can place this 30-ounce CL-DH04 in your bedroom, bathroom, closet, or RV without much distraction.
-Its semiconductor condensation system can remove up to 10 ounces of moisture a day in warm, humid conditions, and it covers spaces up to 285 square feet.
-You get two simple modes, one-button control, and auto shut-off when the tank fills.
-At just 2.1 pounds, the built-in handle lets you move it easily.
-It uses only 0.55 kWh daily, so you’ll keep costs low.
+CLEVAST’s 24 dB operation makes it ideal if you need a very quiet dehumidifier for a small, noise-sensitive space.
+You can place this 30-ounce CL-DH04 in your bedroom, bathroom, closet, nursery, or RV without much distraction.
+Its semiconductor condensation system can remove up to 10 ounces of moisture a day in warm, humid conditions, and it is listed for spaces up to 285 square feet.

-Best For: People who want a compact, very quiet dehumidifier for small spaces like bedrooms, bathrooms, closets, or RVs.
+Best For: People who want a compact, very quiet dehumidifier for small spaces like bedrooms, bathrooms, closets, nurseries, or RVs.

 Pros: